neelsoumya/python_machine_learning/unsupervised.md

 3. **Basics of hierarchical clustering:**
    Explain the steps of hierarchical clustering, heatmaps, agglomerative approaches, and interpret dendrograms.

-4. **Situations in which you would want to apply hierarchical clustering:**
+4. **Deciding on your clustering approach:**
+   Situations in which you would want to apply hierarchical clustering.
 Discuss specific use cases: such as when the number of clusters is unknown or when a tree‑based representation is desired—where hierarchical clustering is advantageous.

 ---